SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 [forest plot (a.k.a. "blobbogram")](https://en.wikipedia.org/wiki/Forest_plot)
 of 35 ivermectin studies, summarizing them:
 - Each line is a study.
-- The first numbers on the left are the Risk Ratio (ratio of probability of the endpoint in ivermectin vs other arm) and its confidence limit.
-You'd like to see $RR < 1$ to see an ivermectin effect.
+- The first numbers on the left are the Risk Ratio ($RR$: ratio of probability of the endpoint in ivermectin vs other arm) and its confidence limit.
+You'd like to see $RR < 1$ to see a positive ivermectin effect.
-- The plot on the right shows the same sort of thing visuall: $RR$ goes horizontally from left ($RR < 1$) to right ($RR > 1$).
+- The plot on the right shows the same sort of thing visually: $RR$ goes horizontally from left ($RR < 1$) to right ($RR > 1$).
 The box shows you where the $RR$ estimate is, the size of the box indicates the number of patients, and the whiskers show the confidence interval.